Labadee

 Labadee (Labadie) is a private resort located on the northern coast of Haiti within the arrondissement of Cap-Haïtien in the Nord department.
 In 1985 the government of Haiti under the leadership of the dictator Jean-Claude "Baby Doc" Duvalier leased the area to Royal Caribbean Group, for the exclusive use of passengers of its three cruise lines: Royal Caribbean International, Celebrity Cruises, and Azamara Club Cruises.
 The lease was later extended to 2050.
 The resort is completely tourist-oriented and is guarded by a private security force.
 The site is doubly fenced off from the surrounding area; passengers cannot leave the property and locals cannot enter.
 Food available to tourists is brought from the cruise ships.
 A controlled group of Haitian merchants are given sole rights to sell merchandise and establish their businesses in the resort.
 Although sometimes described as an island in advertisements, it is actually a peninsula contiguous with the island of Hispaniola.
 The cruise ship moors to the pier at Labadee are capable of servicing the Oasis class ships, which was completed in late 2009.
 The commercial airport that is closest to Labadee is Cap-Haïtien International Airport.

 Attractions include a Haitian flea market, beaches, watersports, a water-oriented playground, an alpine coaster, and the largest zip-line over water.

 Etymology

 The location is named after Marquis de La Badie, a Frenchman who first settled the area in the 17th century.
 The peninsula and a village were named Labadie.
 The cruise company spells the name "Labadee" to make it easier for American English-speakers to pronounce.

 History

 In the 18th century, the bay was known as Port François, with the peninsula (Point Labadie) known as Point de Port François.
-It was not to be confused with Cap Français, then the name of todays Cap-Haitien, on the other side of the Labadie Forest.
+It was not to be confused with Cap Français, then the name of today's Cap-Haitien, on the other side of the Labadie Forest.